Faculty & Staff Directory

 sstark@sfprep.org

-7th grade English, Creative Writing, Honors English.
-A Native of central Texas, Sarah holds a Bachelor of Arts degree in Foreign Service from Baylor University and a Master of Arts degree in Foreign Affairs from the University of Virginia.
-She worked in the field of international security before transitioning to fiction-writing.
-Prior to teaching at Prep, Sarah taught literature and fiction at the Institute of American Indian Arts (IAIA) and at creative writing workshops in her home.
+7th grade English, Creative Writing, Skirmisher Literary Magazine Faculty Sponsor.
+A native of central Texas, Sarah holds a Bachelor of Arts degree in Foreign Service from Baylor University and a Master of Arts degree in Foreign Affairs from the University of Virginia.
+She worked in the field of international security before beginning to write fiction.
+Prior to teaching at Prep, Sarah taught literature and fiction at the Institute of American Indian Arts (IAIA).
 Her first novel, Out There, won the 2015 Indiefab Editor’s Choice Award for Fiction, Book of the Year and received a Starred Review from Publishers Weekly.
-Sarah is the mother of three grown daughters and a 10-year-old son, Jack.
+Sarah is the mother of three grown daughters and a 13-year-old son, Jack.
 When she is not writing or reading, you may find her in the garden.
-She is currently a Writer-in-Residence at the historic El Zaguán in Santa Fe, and working on a new novel entitled Her Story.
+She is currently working on a new novel.

 Department(s)